BananeRapeuse/litera1n/README.md

 # Testers
 <a href= https://github.com/BananeRapeuse/litera1n/blob/main/testers.md>Testers,</a>
-DM me on discord @frelon111 to be a tester
+DM me on discord: `frelon111` or reddit: `Ph0qu3_111` to be a tester, all the testers will be added in the `"thanks to"` part of the [official website](https://bananerapseuse.github.io/litera1n) and on the [credits part of the github](https://github.com/BananeRapeuse/litera1n?tab=readme-ov-file#credits).

 # RUN ALL OF THIS USING ADMIN COMMAND PROMPT